Kishaan/Moose-Object-Detector/README.md

 NUM_CLASSES = 1
 ```

-Ignore the 'Download model' section and change the test_image_paths in the Detection section
+Ignore the 'Download model' section and change the test_image_paths in the Detection section.

 ```
 TEST_IMAGE_PATHS = [ os.path.join(PATH_TO_TEST_IMAGES_DIR, '{}.jpg'.format(i)) for i in range(1, 10) ]
 ```

 The above code expects the names of your test images to be in the format: 1.jpg, 2.jpg ...

 Run both the cells below to see how well the model has performed on the test images.

 ## References